john-science/john-science.github.io/_posts/2017-11-25-doctor-who-checklist.md

 ---
 {% include JB/setup %}

-Have you ever decided to wade into the Doctor Who back-catalogue only to get lost?
+Have you ever decided to wade into the Doctor Who 50-year back-catalogue only to get lost?

-It is easy to get lost in 50 years of canon.
-To that end, I built a handy checklist.
-It will help you track which episodes you have seen, which you haven't, and how many hours of unique episodes you have left.
+To make it slightly easier to attempt the task, I built a handy checklist.
+It will help you track which episodes you have seen, which you haven't, and give you a rough idea of just how much there is left out there.

 ## [Here is the Checklist](/apps/dw.html).
 <br/>